French twist: Spectacular surprises are the norm in France's presidential elections

-Category: World Hits: 3It's the unsettling backdrop of French politics in 2021 – a feeling of déjà vu.
+Category: World Hits: 8It's the unsettling backdrop of French politics in 2021 – a feeling of déjà vu.
 A year ahead of presidential elections, poll after poll puts President Emmanuel Macron in a 2022 rematch against far-right leader Marine Le Pen.
 But French voters say they don't want to relive that 2017 duel a year from now.
 And history, at least, is on their side: France's presidential elections are often rife with spectacular surprises.

 Read more https://www.france24.com/en/europe/20210428-french-twist-spectacular-surprises-are-the-norm-in-france-s-presidential-elections